igavriel/unity-poc/the-last-spark/README.md

 This mini-game is a **proof of concept** (POC) designed to explore light/dark gameplay and mood.
 Built solo over a short sprint.

 > **Feedback, forks and flames welcome!**

+---

+## 📌 Credits

+Created by [Ilan Gavriel](https://igavriel.github.io/portfolio/) as a POC game project using Unity's 2D system and physics.

+---

+## 🧭 License

+This project is open-source and licensed under the [MIT License](LICENSE).